-Post-incident support
+9. Post-incident support

-Following the use of physical intervention staff and students will be supported, the immediate physical needs of all parties will be met and staff will ensure that positive relationships are maintained.
+9.1 Following the use of physical intervention staff and students will be supported, the immediate physical needs of all parties will be met and staff will ensure that positive relationships are maintained.

-Complaints and allegations
+10. Complaints and allegations

-The School Standards and Framework Act 1998, section 39(1) places a duty on all Trusts to establish a complaints procedure for parents/carers to make complaints about all matters related to the school that are not covered under other statutory procedures.
-A full copy of each school's Complaints Procedure is available from each individual school.

-We will also make clear to students that they have a right and are able to question/complain about the use of reasonable force.

-When a complaint is made the onus is on the person making the complaint to prove that his/her allegations are true - it is not for the member of staff to show that he/she acted appropriately.
+- 10.1 The School Standards and Framework Act 1998, section 39(1) places a duty on all Trusts to establish a complaints procedure for parents/carers to make complaints about all matters related to the school that are not covered under other statutory procedures.
+All schools follow the East Midlands Education Trust Complaints Policy.
+A copy of this is available from each individual school and can be found on each school's website. - 10.2 We will also make clear to students that they have a right and are able to question/complain about the use of reasonable force. - 10.3 When a complaint is made the onus is on the person making the complaint to prove that his/her allegations are true it is not for the member of staff to show that he/she acted appropriately.